Nexfinity/CakeyBot-Wiki-OLD/music/filters-and-presets.md

 Filters require a premium subscription to use due to increased CPU usage requirements.
 {% endhint %}

-You can also set custom filters on your music using the `!filter <name> <options>` command.
-If you'd like to revert these changes you can also type `!filter <name> reset`.
-If you run the `!nowplaying` command, it will show all of your currently applied filters as well.
+You can also set custom filters on your music using the `/filter <name> <options>` command.
+If you'd like to revert these changes you can also type `/filter <name> reset`.
+If you run the `/nowplaying` command, it will show all of your currently applied filters as well.
 Our possible filters include:

 * Distortion
   * Sin Offset - Default: 1